 We believe that oncology practitioners have a heightened sensitivity to providing quality service and to their ability to obtain reimbursement for services they provide.
-Simultaneously, CMS and private insurers are increasingly focused on evidence-based medicine to inform their reimbursement decisions - that is, aligning reimbursement with clinical outcomes and adherence to standards of care.
+Simultaneously, the Center of Medicare and Medicaid Services ("CMS") and private insurers are increasingly focused on evidence-based medicine to inform their reimbursement decisions - that is, aligning reimbursement with clinical outcomes and adherence to standards of care.
 Continuous infusion therapy is a main component of the standard of care for certain types of cancer because clinical evidence demonstrates superior outcomes.
 Payers' recognition of this benefit is reflected in their relative reimbursement policies for clinical services related to the delivery of this care.

-Additional areas of focus for our ITS segment are as follows:
+Additional areas of focus for our Patient Services segment are as follows:

-- Pain Management providing our ambulatory pumps, products, and services for pain management in the area of post-surgical continuous peripheral nerve block. - Wound Care launched in November 2022, the Company established a partnership, SI Wound Care, LLC ("SI Wound Care"), with Sanara MedTech Inc. ("Sanara").
-The partnership will focus on delivering a complete wound care solution targeted at improving patient outcomes, lowering the cost of care, and increasing patient and provider satisfaction.
-The partnership is expected to enable InfuSystem to offer innovative products including Cork Medical LLC's ("Cork") negative pressure wound therapy ("NPWT") devices and supplies and Sanara's advanced wound care product line to new customers through the jointly controlled entity. - Acquisitions we believe there are opportunities to acquire smaller, regional health care service providers, in whole or in part that perform similar services to us but do not have the national market access, network of third-party payer contracts or operating economies of scale that we currently enjoy.
-We may also pursue acquisition opportunities of companies that perform similar services, but offer different therapies or utilize different devices.
+Pain Management: providing our ambulatory pumps, products, and services for pain management in the area of post-surgical continuous peripheral nerve block.
+Wound Care: launched in November 2022, the Company established a partnership, SI Wound Care, LLC ("SI Wound Care"), with Sanara MedTech Inc. ("Sanara").
+The partnership focuses on delivering a complete wound care solution targeted at improving patient outcomes, lowering the cost of care, and increasing patient and provider satisfaction.
+The partnership enables InfuSystem to offer innovative products including Cork Medical

+LLC's ("Cork") negative pressure wound therapy ("NPWT") devices and supplies and Sanara's advanced wound care product line to new customers through the jointly controlled entity.

+- Acquisitions: we believe there are opportunities to acquire smaller, regional health care service providers, in whole or in part that perform similar services to us but do not have the national market access, network of third-party payer contracts or operating economies of scale that we currently enjoy.
+We may also pursue acquisition opportunities of companies that perform similar services, but offer different therapies or utilize different devices. - Information technology-based services: we also plan to continue to capitalize on key new information technology-based services such as EXPRESS, InfuBus or InfuConnect, Pump Portal, DeviceHub and BlockPain Dashboard®.